Hatfield Town Centre Redevelopment Background and Approved Plans

 Whilst a first phase of development has been delivered, the wider scheme requires further funding if the plans are to become a reality and the council is continuing to explore all avenues to achieve the long term regeneration of the town centre.
 Following the completion of the land assembly process, the council is also now a major land owner in the town centre and will continue to create a better environment for shoppers, businesses and residents in the town through a programme of committed investment works, approved in November 2014.

 Some plans of the approved scheme are available to download below.

-The revised scheme has been designed to be flexible, so that it can be delivered as a whole or implemented on a phased basis, as market conditions dictate.
+The approved scheme has been designed to be flexible so that it can be delivered as a whole or implemented on a phased basis, as market conditions allow.
 The proposals would see the creation of a central High Street for the town, offering modern shopping and living.
 The scheme also maintains an anchor store for the eastern end of the town centre, along with a new town square, new bus interchange, taxi rank, public toilets and residential units.

-The full planning application, including all plans and documents, is available to view using our online database.
+The full planning application (reference S6/2010/0136/MA), including all plans and documents, is available to view using our online database.